nirnatan/yoshi/CONTRIBUTING.md

 That's it, you're good to go.

+- `yarn test:integration:{feature}:{dev|prod}:{js|ts}:{fast?}` - Run integration test for different features.
+Please see below how to run those localy.
-- `yarn test:templates` - Create all `create-yoshi-app`'s templates, install, build and test each one of them.
+- `yarn test:{templateName}` - Create a `create-yoshi-app`'s template, install, build and test.
-- `yarn test:integration` - Create a few complex projects that cover a lot of different edge-cases, build, run, and test that everything is working.
+- `yarn test:legacy:{commandName|other}` - Create a few complex projects that cover a lot of different edge-cases, build, run, and test that everything is working.
 - `yarn test:unit` - Run the unit tests of all packages using `jest`.
 - `yarn lint` - Run [eslint](https://eslint.org/) on all packages with the following [rules](https://github.com/wix/yoshi/blob/master/.eslintrc).